UCLA Samueli COVID-19 Information

 Q: Does the university require that all students and community members get vaccinated for COVID-19?
 Are vaccine boosters required?

-A: UCLA students, faculty and staff are required to submit proof of having received the COVID-19 vaccine’s primary series and at least one booster or the opt-out declination form through the UCLA COVID-19 Action Center.
+This can be done through the UCLA COVID-19 Action Center starting Oct.
+2, 2023.
 If you are unsure whether you need to take action, you can check your status as an option in the action center.

 Q: I tested positive on a rapid antigen test done at UCLA, but am waiting for the result of my confirmatory PCR test.
 What do I do?